-Matrons and maidens alike melt to the magic of the masterbilde Tom Jones did not disappoint.
+Matrons and maidens alike melt to the magic of the master Tom Jones did not disappoint.
 The boy from the valleys was in fine fettle as he launched himself into the final set of his world tour in the UAE’s brand new venue, the Abu Dhabi Hall.

 An already excited audience, which included a surprisingly large number of young people, settled into the big comfortable seats and did their best to remain there throughout the early numbers, but as soon as they heard the first few bars of Delilah they were on their feet apart from a few, mostly male, stalwarts who remained self-consciously seated.